-To fix this leaky faucet and determine the best course of action, it is recommended that you speak with your health care provider.
-It's helpful to discuss your symptoms, nasal triggers (including details such as how thick or thin the mucus is and the color), and about any medications that you may be taking.
-Please, breathe easy and go gentle on your nose— clear passages are coming your way!Alice!
+To fix this leaky faucet and determine the best course of action, it’s recommended that you speak with a health care provider.
+It's helpful to discuss your symptoms, factors that cause additional drippage (including details such as how thick or thin the mucus is and the color), and about any medications that you may be taking.
+Please, breathe easy and be gentle with your nose—clearer passages are hopefully coming your way!

 Can’t find information on the site about your health concern or issue?